 - Save PDF with semester/year, course number and full title, e.g. "SP14 - MA 121 - Calculus I" or "FA13 - SOC 2231 - Introduction to Sociology"

 If you’ve applied for Transfer admission within the past two years, your previous application materials will be included in your new file.
 You don’t need to duplicate any of the documents already sent.
-You’re required to submit a completed application form, the $75 application fee, an updated Transfer College Report, an original Personal Statement, and course syllabi and grades for any courses taken since you last applied.
+You’re required to submit a completed Common Application for Transfer, the $75 application fee, an updated Transfer College Report, an original Personal Statement, and course syllabi and grades for any courses taken since you last applied.

 If your home institution operates on the quarter system, it may be necessary to take additional courses to meet Notre Dame’s requirements.
 For example, you might need to take three calculus classes to cover the same material that Notre Dame covers in two classes.
 Generally, 5-credit classes in the quarter system transfer as 4-credit courses in Notre Dame’s semester system, and 4-credit classes in the quarter system transfer as 3-credit courses in Notre Dame’s semester system.

-Yes, each year the Transfer Welcome Committee, comprised of current ND students who themselves transferred to the University, coordinates the many facets of making your transition to Notre Dame easier.
-There are academic, social, and spiritual components to the Transfer Welcome Weekend Program, which runs concurrently with First Year Welcome Weekend.
+Yes, each year the Transfer Welcome Committee, led by the Division of Student Affairs and comprised of current ND students who themselves transferred to the University, coordinates the many facets of making your transition to Notre Dame easier.
+There are academic, social, and spiritual components to the Transfer Welcome Weekend Program, which runs concurrently with Welcome Weekend.

-No. Students applying for sophomore transfer admission must have completed a full year of college and have at least 27 transferable credits by the time they enroll as sophomores.
+Students applying for transfer admission must have completed a full year of college and have at least 27 transferable credits by the time they enroll as sophomores.
 Students who have enough AP credits to earn sophomore status after one semester must still complete a full year of college before applying for transfer admission.
-If a student was admitted to Notre Dame as a First Year student, but did not enroll in the fall, please contact our office directly.
+If a student was admitted to Notre Dame as a first-year student, but did not enroll in the fall, please contact our office directly.

 No. All students who complete the financial aid process are considered for all need-based University scholarships.
 However, a limited number of merit scholarships are only available to first-time incoming freshmen.